⚠️ Severe winter storms are now occurring more than twice as often as the 40-year average — and federal data tracking has been suspended.

 2026 Already Historic

-Three major winter storms have struck in the first two months of 2026, affecting over 200 million people.
-Winter Storm Fern alone carries preliminary estimates of up to $13.4 billion in damages.
+Three major winter storms struck in the first two months of 2026, affecting over 200 million people.

 Op-Ed: Massive Winter Storms Are Wreaking Havoc Just When Government Science Is Being Cut

-This op-ed presents NOAA-sourced data on the increasing frequency and severity of billion-dollar winter storm disasters, documents the suspension of federal reporting, and calls for restoration of scientific data infrastructure and government accountability.
+This op-ed presents NOAA-sourced data on the increasing frequency and severity of billion-dollar winter storm disasters.

 U.S. Billion-Dollar Winter Storm Disasters: 1980–2026